INSaFLU/docker/README.md

 	$ sudo ./install.sh

 :warning: If you're uncomfortable running a script you downloaded off the internet with sudo, you can extract any of the steps out of the install.sh script and run them manually.

+:warning: local-persist does not seem to be supported in windows environments eg. WSL2.
+In this case you may need to adjust the Dockerfile(s) to use bind volumes instead.

 INSaFLU: